-I have been tutoring primary and secondary level students for over four years, and I have acquired substantial experience and expertise in the following areas:
+I have been tutoring primary and secondary level students for nine years, and I have acquired substantial experience and expertise in the following areas:

 - Primary and KS2 English

 - 13+ English (CE and school exams)

 - AS and A2 level (language and literature)